phoemur/wgetter/README.md

 About
 ======

-Pyget is another command line download utility written completely in python.
+Wgetter is another command line download utility written completely in python.
 It is based on python-wget (https://bitbucket.org/techtonik/python-wget/src) with some improvements.